agera-sdk/previous-version-2/tasks.md

   - https://tc39.es/proposal-temporal/docs/ambiguity.html
 - [ ] There are a few documentation pages in addition to ambiguity too; just iterate the TC39 Temporal API docs.
 Add all the home sections too to summarize the API and the _Other documentation_ section.
 - [ ] Fully document the public API according to the TC39 proposal
-- [ ] Check if `chrono` and `chrono-tz` can really be used to implement the functionality in the temporal API internally.
-It doesn't need to be exactly the same as the TC39's proposal.
-If not really viable, remove them from `Cargo.toml` and find an alternative, but it looks like it'll work well!
-About plain types: use the naive module from `chrono`.
 - [ ] `temporal::now`
   - [ ] `instant`
   - [ ] `timezone_id`